Example safety duties - management roles

 - Ensure the production of suitable documented procedures and arrangements for the management of health and safety/environmental protection within the unit.
 Ensure that all staff clearly understand their individual safety responsibilities both as individuals and with regard to any supervisory or managerial role that they may hold.

-- Formally appoint and adequately resource suitably knowledgeable, experienced and competent individuals within their management unit to assist with particular health and safety related tasks and functions. e.g. Safety Co-ordinator, Area Fire Officer, Specialist Safety Co-ordinators/Advisers.
+- Formally appoint and adequately resource suitably knowledgeable, experienced and competent individuals within their management unit to assist with particular health and safety related tasks and functions. e.g. Safety Co-ordinator, Fire Safety Coordinator, Radiation Protection Supervisor, other specialist safety co-ordinators/advisers.

 - Where appropriate, set up a local health and safety committee to advise on the formulation and monitoring of local health and safety arrangements.